factopolis/factopolis/content/claims/ny-and-ca-biggest-polluters-in-us/_index.md

 ---
-title: New York and California Are The Biggest Polluters in the U.S.
+title: New York and California are the biggest polluters in the U.S.
 summary:
   Not true quite true in raw terms, and adjusting for population and GDP they're among the lowest.